-SNUBA diving was only invented 20 years ago and is still pretty foreign to most people.
-The Great Barrier Reef, near Cairns, is the only place in Australia you can chuck a hose in your mouth, dive deep and kick it under water, whilst an air tank floats above supplying you with oxygen.
-Our Explorer Caitlin hit the reef to give it a try.
+SNUBA diving was invented 20 years ago and is still foreign to most people.
+The Great Barrier Reef is the only place in Australia you can chuck a hose in your mouth, dive deep and kick it under water, whilst an air tank floats above supplying you with oxygen.

 - Being immersed in the wonders of the Great Barrier Reef